-If you're struggling with multiple debts and are looking for a simple way to manage your finances and arrange a monthly payment plan tailored to your needs, then a Debt Management Plan could be just what you need.
+If you're struggling with multiple debts and are looking for a simple way to manage your finances, then an individually tailored Debt Management Plan could be just what you need.

 A Debt Management Plan will help you manage all of your current debt by working out a monthly payment plan designed specifically to fit with your financial means.